-Antananarivo (for short Tana) is the nation’s capital city.
-Antananarivo belongs to the Merina ethnic group.
-Ten per cent of the population of Madagascar is found in Antananarivo, that is to say 1, 7 million inhabitants.
+Antananarivo (Tana) is the nation’s capital.
+The ethnic group residing in Antananarivo is the Merina ethnic group.
+Ten percent of the population of Madagascar is in Antananarivo, that is to say 1.7 million inhabitants.

-Historically, the city was built on twelve sacred hills including the Royal Palace which is found on the top of the hill such as the Ambohimanga Palace and the famous Queen’s Palace known as the Rova.
-Upon arrival, trying to glance at the city, it is hard to grasp an overall view of the town since Antananarivo has 12 hills which are combined of low and high areas.
+Historically, the city was built on twelve sacred hills of which the Royal Palace is on the top of a hill, such as the Palace of Ambohimanga and the famous Queen’s Palace called the Rova of Antananarivo.

 Antananarivo has two distinct seasons: the dry season and the rainy season.